-No. The procedure in section 189 or 189A of the LRA still applies.
+No. The procedure in section 189 or 189A still applies.
 Employers may embark on a retrenchment process during the lockdown provided it is possible to meaningfully consult with the affected employees and a union if any.

-75. Is it a fair reason to retrench employees after the lockdown because the employer realised that it can do better business by employing technology?
+71. Is it a fair reason to retrench employees after the lockdown because the employer realised that it can do better business by employing technology?